To: Thursday, April 30th, 2020

 Your Voice Has Power.

-April is Sexual Assault Awareness Month, an opportunity to raise public awareness about sexual violence and how we, as a community, can come together to address this pervasive crime.
+April is Sexual Assault Awareness Month (SAAM), an opportunity to raise public awareness about sexual violence, including assault, abuse, and trafficking.

 - Follow us on Facebook, Twitter, Instagram, and Linkedin, share our posts, and embrace your voice.

 - Participate in Denim Day on Wednesday, April 29 by wearing jeans.
 Ask others to join you in showing solidarity with survivors by participating in the world-wide movement.
 Learn more about the history of this day below.

 It is often difficult for a survivor to disclose any part of their experience with others.
 If someone comes to you for support, start by believing them.
 Learn how you can support a survivor.